-The M.A. in Counseling with Clinical Mental Health Counseling Specialization is a rigorous 60-credit degree program which prepares you to effectively function as clinical mental health counselor in a variety of human service settings.
-Graduates of this program will hold a master’s degree that satisfies fully the coursework requirements for licensure in New Jersey as a Professional Counselor.
-In addition, the program fulfills CACREP Standards for Clinical Mental Health Counselors.
+The M.A. in Clinical Mental Health Counseling is a rigorous 60-credit degree program which prepares you to effectively function as clinical mental health counselor in a variety of human service settings.
+Upon completing this program, you will have satisfied the coursework requirements for licensure in New Jersey as a professional counselor (LPC).
+In addition, the program fulfills CACREP standards for clinical mental health counselors.

-This program requires you to complete prescribed coursework, practicum and internship experiences, and to pass a written and oral comprehensive examination.
-The program particularly emphasizes a cognitive-behavioral theoretical orientation, and the coursework accentuates this approach.
-While other theoretical perspectives are studied as well, as a student in this program, you will gain a strong conceptual and practical cognitive-behavioral understanding.
+This program requires you to complete coursework, practicum, and internship experiences, and to pass a comprehensive examination.
+The program emphasizes a cognitive-behavioral theoretical orientation, along with other theoretical perspectives so that you will gain a strong conceptual and practical understanding of counseling approaches.

 Note: The application deadlines for the M.A. in Counseling with Mental Health Counseling Specialization are:

 April 1 – Summer; June 1 – Fall; December 1 – Spring Semesters

 Applications received after the posted deadline will be considered, however, depending on available class space, acceptance may be deferred.

 - Bachelor’s-level coursework in psychology, accruing at least 15 credits, including Psychological Statistics, Experimental Psychology, and Psychopathology, and two from among the following: General Psychology, Personality Theory, Human Development (Child, Adolescent, or Adult Development) with an earned grade of at least a B in each.

 - Writing sample: Submission of a research-based paper of 5-10 pages that was previously submitted in an undergraduate or graduate counseling or psychology course.
 APA style preferred.